Gamera: Video games

 Gamera appeared in several video games released in 1995, including Gamera: Daikaiju Kuchu Kessen for the Game Boy, Gamera: Gyaosu Gekimetsu Sakusen for the Super Famicom, and Gamera: The Time Adventure for the Bandai Playdia.
 In 1997, Gamera 2000 was released exclusively in Japan for the PlayStation.
-In 2017, Gamera appeared in the video game City Shrouded in Shadow, released for the PlayStation 4, alongside such characters as Legion, Godzilla, Ultraman, and Evangelion Unit-01.
+In 2017, Gamera appeared in the video game City Shrouded in Shadow, released for the PlayStation 4, alongside such characters as Legion (jp), Godzilla, Ultraman, and Evangelion Unit-01.

+Additional collaborations have been made with The Tower II, Monster Gear, Symphogear XD Unlimited, Godzilla Battle Line, Ao Oni Online, GigaBash, Mothra Dream Battle, and so on.

 Reception

 Box office performance and critical response

 Many of the Gamera films were commercially successful in Japan, rivaling the Godzilla franchise at the box office during the 1960s.
 However, they were commonly regarded as being inferior to the Godzilla films, with criticism being aimed at the derivative and absurd nature of the series.
 Despite this, the 1995 reboot Gamera: Guardian of the Universe was both a critical and financial success, remaining in the top 10 films in Japan for its first six weeks of release and grossing more than Godzilla vs. SpaceGodzilla, which was also playing in Japanese theaters at that time.

+For the global receptions, aspects of the Showa films with child-friendly direction, limited productions and distributions, and a rather ridiculing atmosphere created through the Mystery Science Theater 3000 presumably enhanced public impressions towards the franchise as a cheap and inferior competitor to the Godzilla franchise.

 Legacy

+As aforementioned, the Gamera franchise has been prominent in expanding post-war popular cultures in Japan, such as contributions in the creations of Daimajin and Yokai Monsters, and the launches of the two "Kaiju Booms" (jp)(jp) and the "Yōkai Boom"; these booms became influential social phenomenons, and were pushed by Masaichi Nagata's efforts to save the declining Japanese film industry and to appeal the significances of "kaiju" and "tokusatsu" genres globally.
+The franchise's direct and indirect influences extend among not only "kaiju" and "tokusatsu" genres, but also other entertainment industries; aside from the kaiju and yokai booms, Noriaki Yuasa also became one of the best hitmakers for domestic television industries at that time through his experiences of Gamera and other Daiei Film productions.
+Additionally, Yuasa and Niisan Takahashi and others had also engaged in non-Daiei tokusatsu productions including ones by the aforementioned P Productions, and contributed in the expansion of the "Kaiju Booms".
+In 2006, the franchise was chosen for special stamps (jp) as one of representative properties among Japanese cinema.